 NMH Summer Session seeks motivated students who want a challenging academic experience.
 Students come to our campus from many places and backgrounds; in the more than 100 years since the summer session’s beginning, we have welcomed students from 126 countries and all 50 U.S. states.
 We believe strongly that understanding, cooperation, and mutual respect develop within this diverse student body.
 Living with people from various backgrounds is a deeply enriching experience, one that many students feel to be among the most rewarding and exciting aspects of their time here.

 Working with the students is a staff of 75 adults.
-Major courses have two teachers: an experienced master teacher and a teaching intern.
-Master teachers, drawn from Northfield Mount Hermon School’s faculty as well as other secondary schools and universities, provide the superior instruction that makes our courses stimulating and fulfilling.
+Major courses have two teachers: an experienced lead teacher and a teaching intern.
+Lead teachers, drawn from Northfield Mount Hermon School’s faculty as well as other secondary schools and universities, provide the superior instruction that makes our courses stimulating and fulfilling.
 Approximately 30 college seniors, graduate students, and recent graduates are appointed as teaching interns each summer to assist in all aspects of the program: major and minor courses, sports, recreational activities, and dorm life.
 Selected from a large group of applicants, these outstanding young men and women bring special perspectives and vitality to all areas of NMH Summer Session.

 The learning environment here is ideal.
 Classes are small, averaging 10 students, and are excellent settings for individualized instruction.
 This personal attention is one reason our students discover they can enjoy courses that explore a particular subject in depth, courses in which they acquire additional knowledge and enhanced skills, as well as the self-confidence and motivation for further schoolwork.
 Students, teaching interns, and master teachers work collaboratively in a productive and fun academic environment.
 All this leads to an atmosphere that is both stimulating and relaxed.